 Yoga is a practice originating in India which usually consists of physical exercises (stretches orasanas), breathing techniques and meditation or relaxation.
-It is taught in yoga classes, can be practised by the individual or is incorporated into stress management programmes.
+It is taught in yoga classes or on a one-to-one basis, can be practised by the individual or is incorporated into stress management programmes.

 Yoga is claimed to have a range of physical, psychological and spiritual benefits.

-Few adverse events are reported in clinical trials and adverse effects appear to be rare, based on the limited number of case reports in the literature.
+Few adverse events are reported in clinical trials and serious adverse effects appear to be rare, based on the limited number of case reports in the literature.
+Overall injury rates are comparable to other exercise types.
+Adverse effects are particularly associated with handstands, shoulder stands and headstands and with unsupervised yoga practice.
 Single case reports of serious adverse events indicate that these are possible, particularly with certain practices applied too aggressively or in people with specific risk factors.